Skip to Content

 • Call: Audible hiccupping whistles in flight denote its presence.

-• Perching: Hunts using different forest levels for stalking prey.
+• Perching: Hunts use different forest levels for stalking prey.

 • Plumage: Juveniles differ from adults, displaying less conspicuous coloration.

-This eagle’s conservation status hinges on the preservation of its forest habitat, emphasizing the importance of ecosystem protection for its survival.
+This eagle’s conservation status hinges on preserving its forest habitat, emphasizing the importance of ecosystem protection for survival.

 Pygmy Eagle